Kiuwan logo

 • Processes: Security frameworks, risk assessments, software supply chain documentation, business continuity, and disaster recovery plans (BC/DR)

-Security governance should define the “who”, “what”, and “how” of your cyber defences.
-Its aim is to reduce your chances of incurring a breach by establishing key role players, responsibilities, and hierarchies.
+Security governance should define the “who,” “what,” and “how” of your cyber defenses.
+It aims to reduce your chances of incurring a breach by establishing key role players, their responsibilities, and the associated hierarchies.
 It also requires implementing the right tools for real-time monitoring and response.

 Data governance